 Basically, the main issue with the traditional assessment methods is that they do not test the in-depth understanding of the course and the practical appliance of it, but rather a superficial overview of the information.
 Moreover, they discourage the learners because they create the feeling that they do not develop the student’s self-improvement and they do not encourage the inquiry based learning, which is so valuable.

 Thus, qualitative eLearning assessment methods should be used in the process of having an overview on the learners’ progress, methods which should deliver a valuable outcome in terms of applying knowledge and which should focus on long-term results, rather than a short-term retention of information.

-Basically, we're talking about the benefits of online learning and, taking into consideration this context, here is a variety of eLearning assessment tools nowadays which can create personalised eLearning experiences and which can motivate the online students to strive more in order to get the results they want in terms of their own professional and personal development, not only some standardised results required by the trainer or by the company.
+Basically, we’re talking about the benefits of eLearning and, taking into consideration this context, here is a variety of eLearning assessment methods and tools nowadays which can create personalised eLearning experiences and which can motivate the online students to strive more in order to get the results they want in terms of their own professional and personal development, not only some standardised results required by the trainer or by the company.

 Let’s analyse three of the eLearning assessment methods which could be involved in your corporate training process.

-Scenario-based assessments provide learners with the opportunity to practically apply the knowledge they get in a realistic environment, which would offer them insights into how to deal with particular situations that may occur in their day-to-day job.
+Scenario-based assessments used in the eLearning approach provide learners with the opportunity to practically apply the knowledge they get in a realistic environment, which would offer them insights into how to deal with particular situations that may occur in their day-to-day job.